 We provide a wide range of inpatient and outpatient services to residents across Niagara, including Acute Care, Cancer Care, Cardiac Care, Complex Care, Emergency and Urgent Care, Kidney Care, Long-Term Care, Mental Health and Addictions, Stroke Care, and Surgical Care.

 The Ministry of Health provides oversight through a rigorous approval process to fulfill their mandate to improve outcomes and contribute to healthier communities.
 The Ministry funds the majority of the project.

-The new Niagara Falls Hospital will be centrally located at the intersection of Biggar Road and Montrose Road in Niagara Falls, just off the Queen Elizabeth (QEW).
+The South Niagara Site will be centrally located at the intersection of Biggar Road and Montrose Road in Niagara Falls, just off the Queen Elizabeth (QEW).

 In our proposal to the Ministry of Health, we outline a plan to evolve to three hospital sites (St. Catharines, Niagara Falls and Welland) and expand access to healthcare services in communities across Niagara.

-We are committed to working with community members in Fort Erie and Port Colborne to determine the best mix of services and new ways to provide care to ensure we are meeting the needs of residents.
+We are actively working with community members in Fort Erie and Port Colborne to determine the best mix of services and new ways to provide care to ensure we are meeting the needs of residents.

 Hospitals will provide services for those who need a higher level of care, while services provided in community settings will bring care closer to home for residents whose needs do not require hospital stays.